pangolinjs/core/README.md

 #### Pages and Components
-Pages are the actual web pages displayed by the browser.<br>
+Pages are prototypes for the final web pages.
 Components are reference pages for smaller UI parts.
 The gulp task `production` will not render them.

-The `default` gulp task injects a flyout menu into pages and components for easier navigation during development.
+The `default` gulp task injects a horizontal navigation bar into pages and components for fast file switching.

 Pages are located in `src/html/pages`, components in `src/html/components`.

-The YAML front matter between `---` contains general information like the page title and description.
+The YAML front matter between the opening `---` and closing `---` contains general information like the page title and description.
 This will be used primarily by layouts.
-You can add additional information, which can be accessed via `{{file.meta.key}}`.
-Replace `key` with the name from the front matter.
+You can add additional information (arrays and even objects), which can be accessed via `{{@file.meta.key}}`.
+Replace `key` with the variable name from the front matter.

 ```html
 ---